SoulxSlayer/cs2_demo_highlights/README.md

 > [!IMPORTANT]
 > Use borderless fullscreen in CS2 for the app to work.
+>
 > This app only works on Windows!
+>
 > Make sure to properly set up OBS.
+>
+> You currently can't make videos of players with Unicode symbols in their names.

 ## Installation